flashrom/flashrom/doc/release_notes/devel.rst

 Wiggler, Xilinx Parallel Cable III, and SPI Tiny Tools hardware).
 Parallel ports are absent from modern hardware, and the driver required raw x86 I/O port access, restricting it to legacy x86 hosts.

+The ``atapromise`` programmer has been removed.
+It reflashed the option ROM on Promise PDC2026x ATA/RAID PCI cards via raw x86 port I/O and was capped at 32 kB by the tested card wiring.
+The hardware is obsolete and legacy hosts already ship a flashrom that supports it.